How to Control Japanese Beetles

 Four Ways to Control Japanese Beetles

-Neem oil comes from a tree; when sprayed on plants, it reduces feeding.
+Neem oil originates as an oil extracted from neem trees; when sprayed on plants, it reduces feeding.
 Scientists call it an antifeedant.
 Important: neem works best when applications begin at first sign of attack.

 Japanese beetles are slow.
 You can easily pick them off plants with your hands and toss them into a bucket of soapy water.
 Do it in the morning when the beetles are less alert.